lgondara/qa_gen/iclr_blogpost_draft (1).md

     Figure 4: Successful deployment required alignment across multiple groups within the registry, each with different priorities and expertise.
 </div>

-During our co-design sessions, we almost made a critical error.
-Our initial goal was: **"Create an NLP solution that is at least 99% accurate for identifying reportable tumors."** This solely focuses on accuracy and lacks specificity.

-A senior registrar reframed the problem: "We need to reduce the 24-month backlog.
-Can your model help with that?"
+During our co-design sessions, we worked to align our goals with operational goals guided by subject matter experts.
+Our initial goal was: "Create an NLP solution that is at least 99% accurate for identifying reportable tumors."
+This solely focuses on accuracy and lacks specificity.
+With collaboration from senior tumor registrars and clinicians, we were able to change the goal to: "We need to reduce the 24-month backlog."

 This changed everything.
-We pivoted to: **"Address the existing two-year backlog in pathology coding by automating reportable tumor identification in a way that achieves accuracy similar to current processes while reducing manual review time by at least 50%."**
+We pivoted to: "Address the existing two-year backlog in pathology coding by automating various processes in a way that achieves accuracy similar to current processes while reducing manual review time by at least 50%."

 This revised problem statement clearly articulates the motivation (backlog reduction), the desired outcome tied to reality (accuracy similar to current processes), and the specific task.
 Without this internal collaboration between ML researchers, registrars, and clinical experts, we would have built a technically impressive model that solved the wrong problem.

 It's crucial to recognize that the ultimate goal of implementing automated NLP approaches in a healthcare setting is not solely to maximize model accuracy but to achieve specific business objectives such as improving efficiency, reducing costs, or enhancing patient care.

 ## Build vs Buy - The DARE Framework

-Many healthcare organizations lack in-house ML expertise and opt to buy off-the-shelf AI tools. **This is risky.** A vendor's "99% accuracy" claim is usually based on their clean dataset, not your messy real-world data.
+Many healthcare organizations lack in-house ML expertise and opt to buy off-the-shelf AI tools.
+This is risky.
+A vendor's "99% accuracy" claim is usually based on their clean dataset, not your messy real-world data.

 We propose the **DARE framework** for evaluating external tools: